guilbaults/TrailblazingTurtle/README.md

 This portal is made to be modular, some modules can be disabled if the data required is not needed or collected.
 Some modules have optional dependencies, if the dependencies are not met some graphs will not be displayed.

-This portal also supports Openstack, the users can see their own use without having to install a monitoring agent in their VM in their OpenStack VMs.
+This portal also supports Openstack, the users can see their use without having to install a monitoring agent in their VM in their OpenStack VMs.

 Staff members can also see the use of any users to help them optimize their use of HPC and OpenStack clusters.